HOPSE: Scalable Higher-Order Positional and Structural Encoder for Combinatorial Representations: Introduction

 However, despite their theoretical advantages, TNNs face substantial challenges stemming from the HOMP paradigm.
-Unlike GNNs, TNNs' ability to propagate information through the full hierarchy of a higher-order domain, where elements of different \emph{ranks} (e.g., nodes, edges, faces, etc.) are interconnected, leads to an explosion in the number of possible sequences of \emph{message passing routes} across these different levels~\citep{telyatnikov2024topobench,montagna2024topological,papamarkou2024position}.
-More specifically, for a combinatorial complex $\mathcal{T}$ with dimension ---i.e. maximum rank--- $R$, a total of $(R+1)!$ message passing routes arises just considering communication flows between different ranks, and that number skyrockets to $(R+1)! \cdot (R+1)^{R}$ when allowing same-rank connections (please see \cref{app:expanded_problem_formulation_neighbourhoods_and_paths} for a detailed analysis).

-On top of this vast architectural search space, TNNs operating under the HOMP paradigm are also known to be computationally demanding, message propagation often requiring significant processing resources even for moderately sized inputs~\citep{papamarkou2024position,gurugubelli2024sann}.
-This combination of combinatorial design complexity and high computational cost \emph{severely limits existing TNNs' scalability} { and \emph{is not required for many tasks}, even ones that require leveraging higher-order relationship.} \cref{app:theo_motivation} contains theoretical motivation for this claim.
+Unlike GNNs, TNNs' ability to propagate information through the full hierarchy of a higher-order domain--where elements of different \emph{ranks} (e.g., nodes, edges, faces, etc.) are interconnected--leads to an explosion in the number of possible sequences of \emph{message passing routes} across these different levels~\citep{telyatnikov2024topobench,montagna2024topological,papamarkou2024position} (please see \cref{app:expanded_problem_formulation_neighbourhoods_and_paths} for a detailed analysis).
+On top of this vast architectural search space, TNNs operating under the HOMP paradigm are also known to be computationally demanding.
+Message propagation often requires significant distributed computing resources even for moderately sized inputs~\citep{papamarkou2024position,gurugubelli2024sann}.
+This combination of combinatorial design complexity and high computational cost during training and inference \emph{severely limits existing TNNs' scalability}, posing a major barrier to large-scale or time-sensitive real-world applications.

-{ In response to these challenges, this work introduces the \emph{\textbf{Higher-Order Positional and Structural Encoder (HOPSE)}}, a novel and scalable framework that bypasses the HOMP paradigm altogether.
-While the message-passing preprocessing philosophy has been successfully applied within the simplicial domain (SaNN~\citep{gurugubelli2024sann}), HOPSE does not rely on it altogether and achieves a critical generalization to arbitrary higher-order domains.
-By employing the Hasse graph decomposition as a methodological bridge, this framework enables the rich literature of powerful graph-based positional and structural encodings (PSEs) to be systematically and flexibly applied to any higher-order structure.